JetBrains/teamcity-documentation/topics/how-to.md

 __Overview of the TeamCity hardware resources usage:__
 * CPU: TeamCity utilizes multiple cores of the CPU, so increasing number of cores makes sense.
 For non\-trivial TeamCity usage at least 4 CPU cores are recommended.
 * Memory: used by the TeamCity server main process and child processes (used for Maven integration, version control integration, Kotlin DSL execution).
 See the [notes](installing-and-configuring-the-teamcity-server.md#Setting-Up-Memory-settings-for-TeamCity-Server) on the main process memory usage.
 Generally, you will probably not need to dedicate more than 4G of memory to TeamCity server if you do not plan to run more then 100 concurrent builds (agents), support more then 200 online users or work with large repositories.
 * HDD/disk usage: This sums up mainly from the temp directory usage (`<`[`TeamCity Home`](teamcity-home-directory.md)`>/temp` and OS temp directory) and `.BuildServer/system` usage.
 Performance of the TeamCity server highly depends on the disk system performance.
 As TeamCity stores large amounts of data under `.BuildServer/system` (most notably, VCS caches and build results) it is important that the access to the disk is fast (in particular reading/writing files in multiple threads, listing files with attributes).
-Ensuring disk has good performance is especially important if you plan to store the data directory on a network drive.
+Ensuring disk has good performance is especially important if you plan to store the Data Directory on a network drive.
 * Network: This mainly sums up from the traffic from VCS servers, to clients (web browsers, IDE, etc.) and to/from build agents (send sources, receive build results, logs and artifacts).

 __The load on the server depends on:__